 - Configure your system to capture the authorization code whenever a user visits the redirect URI.

-- Exchange the authorization code for the user's ORCID iD and an access token which will allow you to read from and write to the user's record.
+- Immediately exchange the authorization code for the user's ORCID iD and an access token which will allow you to read from and write to the user's record.
+(This exchange should occur within 10 minutes at least.
+The auth code will expire within 24 hours.)

 - Store the user's ORCID iD and the access token in your system.